 I have been reading a lot about these so called energy company scams.

-I know the energy companies and the energy market as a whole are not the easiest things to understand.
-I sat down with my Grandmother and talked to her for two hours about the how deregulation works.
+Energy companies and the energy market as a whole are not the easiest things to understand.
+I sat down with my Grandmother and talked to her for two hours about the how deregulation works and I still don’t think she understands it.
+A question that I had to answer was…

 “Is deregulation a scam?”